Cycling South Africa: the complete guide and itinerary (40k words!)

 Sani Pass

 South Africa often ranks in the top positions for the most dangerous countries in Africa and in the whole world.
-Although it is true that it has one of the highest murder and rape rates on the planet, that petty crime and robberies are common and that firearm possession is also very widespread (still some people consider this to be a good thing… strange world) I would honestly say that no one should be put off by these numbers and give up cycle touring South Africa, it’s just too beautiful to be missed and I don’t really think it is as dangerous as many people think.
+Although it is true that it has one of the highest murder and rape rates on the planet, that petty crime and robberies are common, and that firearm possession is also very widespread (still some people consider this to be a good thing… strange world) I would honestly say that no one should be put off by these numbers and give up cycle touring South Africa, it’s just too beautiful to be missed and I don’t really think it is as dangerous as many people think.

-Most of the time those criminal acts happen in the poorest townships, in slums (or as they call them here “informal settlements”) or in sketchy city areas at night.
+Most of the time those criminal acts happen in the poorest townships, in slums (or as they call them here “informal settlements”), or in sketchy city areas at night.

-Very often this danger is not real but just perceived, the huge income gap between rich and poor, the racist horrors of the past (and the present), the reciprocal sentiment of diffidence between the black and the white population contribute to a climate of fear that is often unjustified.
+Very often this danger is not real but just perceived, the huge income gap between rich and poor, the racist horrors of the past (and the present), and the reciprocal sentiment of diffidence between the black and the white population contribute to a climate of fear that is often unjustified.

-Cycling on the main road bordering the southern edge of Khayelitsha during the daytime (as we did on our way out of Cape Town) is absolutely safe, although most locals will tell you’re going to be killed.
+Cycling on the main road bordering the southern edge of Khayelitsha during the daytime (as we did on our way out of Cape Town) is absolutely safe, although most locals will tell you you’re going to be killed.
 You’ll have to exercise your judgment.

 Some precautions are better taken in large cities, as like almost everywhere in the world, there is a higher number of thefts.
 Do not walk at night in areas considered unsafe, you can use Uber, very cheap and safe.